 This is the last step in the tutorial for mapping processes - and you are getting very close to completing the first chapter.
 Believe me, the last part on audio prompts is gonna be a piece of cake.

 But before you get there, you should try to tackle this section.
 Even though we will focus on integrations and even if you are not planning to implement babelforce with any helpdesk or CRM, we warmly recommend this part.
-It will give you a much deeper understanding on how to design process maps - and who knows, maybe you do decide to integrate your call flows later on anyway!
+It will give you a much deeper understanding of how to design process maps - and who knows, maybe you do decide to integrate your call flows later on anyway!

 So what do you see in the process map?

 As soon as the call comes in a ticket is created and a few tags are added:

 After the caller selected the call reason and the call reached the queue, another tag is added:

 At the end, when the caller hits the last audio prompt, the ticket is updated the last time with a tag: